hmnguyen1201/Mitre-Att-ck-table/README.md

 ```

-- Once the reindex API is executed, we should have a new index called `kibana-detections` with all the fields being mapped using default Elastic dynamic mapping and it is good enough for us to proceed to step 5.
+- Once the reindex API is executed successfully, you should have a new index called `kibana-detections` with all the fields being mapped using default Elastic dynamic mapping and it is good enough for us to proceed to step 5.

 ### Step 5:  Create the Vega visualization
 - In Kibana --> Visualization --> Create visualization --> Custom visualization and paste the code below and enjoy
-- To make the cells clickable and takes you to your kibana saved search that display the details of the Kibana alerts, make sure to replace https://kibana_Link with your actual kibana link below.
+- To make the cells are clickable and take you to your kibana saved search that display the details of the Kibana alerts, make sure to replace https://kibana_Link with your actual kibana link in the vega code.

 ```
 {